kinjuk/market-analysis/momentum-strategies/spy/macd/strategy.md

 - Performs best in trending markets where momentum persists.
 - Can suffer during sideways or choppy price action, causing whipsaws on frequent crossovers.
 - Risk management via stop-loss is critical to avoid large losses during false signals or trend failures.
-- Performance can be improve
+- Performance can be improved by combining with filters, such as volatility regimes or volume confirmation.
+- **Comparison Benchmark:** Buy & Hold SPY to evaluate whether trend-following adds value over passive exposure.
+- **Comparison Benchmark 2:** Hybrid MACD Longs + Buy & Hold SPY to see if it can improve and outperform the market.